afrasalazar/Individual-antibiotic-treatments/README.md

 ## Getting Started

+### Prerequisites

-The code was build in Julia version 0.5.1 and requires Gadfly, ODE, Distributions, DataFrames, JLD packages to be installed.
-There are
+The whole code was build in Julia version 0.5.1 and requires Gadfly, ODE, Distributions, DataFrames and JLD packages to be installed.

+### Files Description

+There are two .ipynb files, "name" and "name2".
+The first one is como contenido en si mismo, while the second calls individual modules (i.e. .jl source files).

+"name" file offers visualization of figures on the notebook itself, hence can be used when running few experiments.
+Whereas "name2" should be used when running many experiments at once, figures are stored at different folders according to running time.

+#### Source files

 ```
 Some code